Qiskit/qiskit/docs/how_to/use_sampler.rst

     sampler = Sampler()

-Run and get results
+Run job and get results
 ===================

 Now that you have defined ``sampler``, you can create a :class:`~.PrimitiveJob` (subclass of :class:`~qiskit.providers.JobV1`) with the
-:meth:`~qiskit.primitives.Sampler.run` method and, then, you can get the results (as a :class:`~qiskit.primitives.SamplerResult` object) with the results with the :meth:`~qiskit.providers.JobV1.result` method.
+:meth:`~qiskit.primitives.Sampler.run` method and then you can get the results (as a :class:`~qiskit.primitives.SamplerResult` object) with the :meth:`~qiskit.providers.JobV1.result` method.

 .. testcode::